Skip to main content

 Alexis Garcia

-Alexis Garcia (he/him) is a Hispanic first-year from Los Angeles majoring in Mathematics-Computer Science at Sixth College.
+Alexis Garcia (he/him) is a Hispanic second-year from Los Angeles majoring in Mathematics-Computer Science at Sixth College.
 His passion for STEM derives from curiosity, enjoyment, and the belief that, one day, he can help others in STEM.
 Growing up as a first-generation student has taught him discipline and appreciation.
 Furthermore, he inherited his immigrant parents' work ethic.
 He not only wants to pursue education for himself and his parents, but also to become a pillar in his community and inspire others.

 • Daniel Martin